-NFL Must Suspend Myles Garrett for Rest of Season After Brutal on-Field Fight
+NFL Must Suspend Myles Garrett for Rest of Season After Brutal On-Field Fight

-NFL Must Suspend Myles Garrett for Rest of Season After Brutal on-Field FightNovember 15, 2019
+NFL Must Suspend Myles Garrett for Rest of Season After Brutal On-Field FightNovember 15, 2019

-Myles Garrett lost his mind as the Cleveland Browns secured a 21-7 victory over the Pittsburgh Steelers on Thursday Night Football, and the only logical repercussion for the NFL is a season-ending suspension.
+Myles Garrett produced a disgraceful act of violence as the Cleveland Browns secured a 21-7 victory over the Pittsburgh Steelers on Thursday Night Football, and the only logical repercussion for the NFL is a season-ending suspension.

 There was no reason for what happened during the final 14 seconds.